 Start on a new development project now » Browse the latest IT Projects

-Conclusion: A great year for freelancers working in the IT field
+Conclusion: A stable year for freelancers working in the IT industry

 If you are just considering a career in IT or taking the leap into freelancing, go for it!
 Especially if you are an expert in cybersecurity, data science or generally a software developer.